karenpayneoregon/ef-core-transforming/readme.md

 Check the following [page](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.storage.valueconversion?view=efcore-5.0) for builtin converters.

 :small_orange_diamond: Although there are many articles out there on transformations, this has ready to run examples.

+:small_orange_diamond: Although I coded this repository

+- Some code samples are based on code samples found in Microsoft EF Core repo

 ```csharp
 public class CurrencyConverter : ValueConverter<Currency, decimal>